 "Snow White and the Huntsman" is a Universal Pictures release, directed by Rupert Sanders and is rated PG-13 for intense sequences of violence and action, and brief sensuality.
 The running time is .

-The cast includes Charlize Theron, Kristen Stewart, Chris Hemsworth, Sam Claflin, Ian McShane, Bob Hoskins, Toby Jones, Eddie Marsan, Ray Winstone, Lily Cole, Nick Frost, Jamie Blackley, Raffey Cassidy and Greg Hicks.
+The cast includes Charlize Theron, Kristen Stewart, Chris Hemsworth, Sam Claflin, Ian McShane, Bob Hoskins, Toby Jones, Eddie Marsan, Ray Winstone, Lily Cole, Nick Frost, Jamie Blackley, Raffey Cassidy, Greg Hicks and Annabelle Wallis.

 For more information on this film including pictures, trailers and a detailed synopsis click here.